300909/MP1-Portfolio/README.md

 * In the **Portfolio** section I would like to add real projects, to give them animation, like a Image Hover Overlay with the project name, description and link to it.
 * Paper plane which is right now as a PNG file, I would like to make it animated.
 * I would like to make Work together form to be required to fill completely to be able submit request.
-  The 'required' attribute is added to the name, email, and message fields, so if those fields are not filled in, the form will not submit.
+  The 'required' attribute will be added to the name, email, and message fields, so if those fields are not filled in, the form will not submit.

 ## Technologies Used